Close

 ON SALE 9/5/23!

-Place holder of - 61A Deepness in the Sky by Vernor Vinge
+opens in a new windowImage Placeholder of - 67A Deepness in the Sky by Vernor Vinge

 After thousands of years of searching, humans stand on the verge of first contact with an alien race.
 Two human groups: the Qeng Ho, a culture of free, innovative traders, and the Emergents, a ruthless society based on the technological enslavement of minds.
 The group that opens trade with the aliens will reap unimaginable riches.
 But first, both groups must wait at the aliens’ very doorstep, for their strange star to relight and for the alien planet to reawaken, as it does every two hundred and fifteen years…Amidst terrible treachery, the Qeng Ho must fight for their freedom and for the lives of the unsuspecting innocents on the planet below, while the aliens themselves play a role unsuspected by Qeng Ho and Emergents alike.
 This new Tor Essentials edition includes an introduction by the Hugo, Nebula, and World Fantasy Award-winning Jo Walton, author of Among Others.